pegvin/Create-Neutralino-App/README.md

   - every command here is a object containing 2 properties:
     - `command` name of the command.
     - `description` a little information about that command.

+- `recomendedCommands` is list of Commands which will be recommended to run before doing anything.
+  - every command here is a string.

 ---